 When Master Dunchok was young, martial arts seemed to be represented in popular culture as the one thing that offered legitimate hidden knowledge, and at the same time seemed to be about perfecting an individual.
 After looking around at all the martial arts schools in the area, he found Grandmaster Huh's school, and was impressed immediately.
 Grandmaster Huh's studio lacked the fancy trappings of the other dojos in the area, but Master Dunchok and his father both agreed that Master Huh's presence was overwhelming.
 He began practicing for several hours everyday, and would sometimes go to the studio directly after school.
 After a performance at his blue belt test which impressed Grandmaster Huh's visiting colleagues, Master Dunchok was instructed personally by Grandmaster Huh with private training to receive his first degree black belt.
 Master Dunchok was very active with Master Huh's studio throughout his high school years as well, continuing the same habits of hard practice with which he began his martial arts training.

-Master Dunchok attended Humboldt State University, where he majored in Theater Arts and graduated in May of 2000.
+Master Dunchok is a scholar with multiple attainments.
+First, he attended Humboldt State University, where he majored in Theater Arts and graduated in May of 2000.
 Master Dunchok is a classically trained tenor, an illustrator, and a student of Chinese, Ancient Greek and Latin.
 He has also studied wushu and currently studies taijiquan.
 He has since been involved with acting on stage plays and musicals as well as doing martial arts stuntwork and fight scenes on film and television.
 He opened the Kuk Sool Kwan dojang in Orange County out of a desire to preserve the unique martial heritage of Kuk Sool Kwan and to afford himself the lifestyle and practice time to take his martial arts skill to the grandmaster level and beyond.

-Master Dunchok is a 6th degree black belt in Kuk Sool, and has trained and graduated black belt students.
+Master Dunchok is a 6th degree black belt in Kuk Sool as well as in Hapkido, and has trained and graduated black belt students.
 He holds a recognition as a Certified Personal Trainer from the National Federation of Professional Trainers.
 He recently finished a graduate degree to become an acupuncturist and herbalist, a longstanding requirement for Grandmastery of Kuk Sool Kwan.
 He graduated from Southern California University of Health Sciences summa cum laude as the valedictorian in April 2015.
-He is currently at UCI pursuing post graduate studies in Classics and Religious Studies.
+In 2018, he graduated with two more bachelor's degrees in Classics and Religious Studies from UCI, again summa cum laude with the distinction of the UCI Humanities Award for Religious Studies.

 Jo Kyo Nim Bich Tina Tsan began training at the Ancient Arts of War and Wisdom Dojang in 2006.
 She became fascinated with martial arts at an early age through her love for Chinese Kung Fu movies.
 When Tina discovered Kuk Sool Kwan, she knew she had found an art that embodied the virtues displayed by the classical Heroes from those movies.